Are Exaggerations About Cancel Culture Actually Leading To The ‘Self-Censorship’ People Screaming About Cancel Culture Are Worried About?

-from the is-there-nothing-it-can't-do dept
+from the cancel-culture-is-a-moral-panic dept

 I think, by this point, I’ve made my overall views on the hype around “cancel culture” pretty clear.
 To me it seems to be just as much of a moral panic about free speech as most other moral panics, though couched in language that pretends it’s about supporting free speech.
 As with most moral panics, that’s not to say there aren’t some legitimate concerns about whatever is at the heart of the panic, but the actual concerning bits are rare and quite limited, whereas the panic assumes that it’s widespread and pervasive.

 Even worse (to me) is that those running around screaming about cancel culture are, all too often, using the very rare cases of legitimate concern to effectively raise a barrier against perfectly deserved criticism and accountability for those who were previously untouchable, but who might actually deserve some criticism and accountability.
 That is, it often feels like the hype around “cancel culture” is, in fact, an attack on free speech, rather than in support of it (as its proponents claim).
 It’s the attack on those who are speaking out and criticizing the speech of others — which should be seen as quintessential free expression.

 All of this came to mind as I read Eve Fairbanks recent piece in The Altantic, where she discusses her own shock that she wasn’t “canceled” for her latest book.
 She was concerned that, as a white writer, who wrote about race issues in South Africa — where she has lived for over a decade — she would face a screaming mob who was upset because she wrote about Black South Africans while not being Black herself.
 Almost all of this fear was based on people fretting to her about all they’d heard about how pervasive cancel culture had become in America.